postalsys/pending-dns/README.md

 -   Only the most basic and common record types
 -   No support for DNSSEC
 -   Only plain old DNS over UDP and TCP, no DoH, no DoT
+-   Barely tested on [Project Pending](https://projectpending.com/).
+Do not use this for mission critical domains.
+PendingDNS is only good for leftover domains, ie. for development and testing.

 ## Requirements